 Does not follow prrovincial curriculum - 45% Follows provincial curriculum - 55%

 Approach to sex and health education: Mostly value-neutral

 Clanmore has a approach Mostly value-neutral (as opposed to Fairly value-based approach).

 [Show: About Mostly value-neutral?]

 By and large, students are taught about sex free of any particular moral or ethical standpoint.
 The school doesn't impose any particular values or value systems (such as social, political, or ideological values) on students when teaching sex and related issues.

-Clanmore's approach to sex-ed: The Upper Elementary children (grades 4-6) are introduced to issues surrounding puberty.
+What Clanmore says: The Upper Elementary children (grades 4-6) are introduced to issues surrounding puberty.
 Middle School students cover sex education under the guidance of a healthcare professional.
 In all instances, the topics covered are age appropriate and parents are informed of the timing and content of such instruction.